Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QBE1Xl94s9o,80.4,100.04.md

 ### Transcript

-> was the fact that we're coming to steam and we're really excited about that we've been getting a lot of questions on the subject and unfortunately it's still pretty early on for us so we can't really answer all of these questions but I'm gonna try and answer some of the most common questions that we've been getting but bear mine like I said is still pretty early on so some of these
+> another thing that we revealed last week was the fact that we're coming to steam and we're really excited about that we've been getting a lot of questions on the subject and unfortunately it's still pretty early on for us so we can't really answer all of these questions but I'm gonna try and answer some of the most common questions that we've been getting but bear mine like I said is still pretty early on so some of these may be subject to change